flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/f-pln.md

 ![Vertical Revision Page](../../assets/a32nx-briefing/mcdu/mcdu-vert-rev-page.png){loading=lazy}

 A vertical revision is a change or changes made to the vertical flight plan.
 The waypoint from which the change origins is the revise waypoint.
-To enter the Lateral Revision page the pilots pushes the LSK right of the waypoint in the F-PLN page.
+To enter the Vertical Revision page the pilots pushes the LSK right of the waypoint in the F-PLN page.

 Vertical revisions have an immediate or future impact on the flight profile.
 The flight profile is the desired